Children learn what they live.

 At Whitefield we aim to enable each child to develop confidence, self-motivation and an understanding of their rights and responsibilities within our society.
 We encourage all our pupils to play a positive role in contributing to school life and the wider community through class and school councils, fundraising events and supporting nominated charities.

 We link SMSC and PSED with British Values throughout the school.
-Each month the whole school looks at a different value and the children aim to increase their knowledge of this value by different activities, assemblies and everyday behaviour towards others and their own personal development.
+Each half term the whole school looks at two different values and we aim to increase the children's knowledge of these values by different activities, assemblies and everyday behaviour towards others and through their own personal development.

 Throughout the school.